PumasAI-Labs/NLME-Model/docs/reference.md

 samples a random value under a distribution.
 For example, `x ~ Normal(0, 1)` will generate a new value sampled from a normal distribution with mean 0 and standard deviation 1 every time it is executed.

+Model

+: Mathematical representation of the underlying process regarding a certain phenomena.

+Fit

+: Condition the data into the model and infer the model's parameter values by an estimation method.

+FOCE

+: Estimation method originally from NONMEM, it means **F**irst **O**rder **C**onditional **E**ffects.
+Please refer to the [Pumas documentation](htts://docs.pumas.ai) for more details.

+Naive Pooled

+: Estimation method that ignores subject-specific parameters relying only on population parameters.
+Please refer to the [Pumas documentation](htts://docs.pumas.ai) for more details.

+Laplace

+: Estimation method that uses Laplacian approximation under the hood.
+Please refer to the [Pumas documentation](htts://docs.pumas.ai) for more details.

+Ω

+: The covariance matrix of the subject-specific parameters.
+Commonly referred as the "Omega" matrix.

+η

+: The individual subject-specific parameters.
+Commonly referred as "etas".
+Generally a vector for each subject, e.g. `η = [η₁, η₂]`.

+`icoef`

+: Individual coefficients, also known as subject-specific parameters.

 ## Get in touch